mgomez05/TierMobilityCodingChallenge/README.md

 Hello to those viewing this repository.
 This repository is based off of the coding template provided by Tier Mobility and aims to solve the coding challenge specified below (see **Coding Challenge** below)

 This code goes hand in hand with a django server developed for completing the challenge.
-Please start running the backend specified by the repository `https://github.com/mgomez05/TierMobilityCodingChallengeBackend` to make sure the frontend runs correctly.
+Please start running the backend specified by the [django server repository](https://github.com/mgomez05/TierMobilityCodingChallengeBackend) to make sure the frontend runs correctly.

 # **Coding Challenge** 🦅